Priyadan/Reading-Excel-file-and-passing-SQL-like-queries/README.md

 #Reading-Excel-file-and-passing-SQL-like-queries
-#Run this script in the same folder as your excel sheet
+Run sheet in the same folder